RudolphRiedel/FT800-FT813/README.md

 In Addition you need to initialise the pins used for Chip-Select and PowerDown in your hardware correctly to output.
 Plus setup the SPI accordingly, mode-0, 8-bit, MSB-first, not more than 11MHz for the init.

-Originally the project went public in the German mikrocontroller.net forum, the thread contains some insight: https://www.mikrocontroller.net/topic/395608

-Feel free to add to the discussion with questions or remarks.

 A word of "warning", you have to take a little care yourself to for example not send more than 4kB at once to the command co-processor or to not generate display lists that are longer than 8kB.
 My library does not check and re-check the command-FIFO on every step.
 This is optimised for speed so the training wheels are off.

-Note, with so many options to choose from now, FT80x support will be removed at some point in the future.
+## Post questions here

+Originally the project went public in the German mikrocontroller.net forum, the thread contains some insight: https://www.mikrocontroller.net/topic/395608

+Feel free to add to the discussion with questions or remarks.